Mevia/slate/source/index.html.md

 Name                    | Format/Type  | Description
 ---------               | ------------ | -----------
-id                      | Integer      | ID of the mia module nane                    | String/Text  | Name of the mia module is_connected_to_package | Boolean      | If the device is currently connected to a package
+id                      | Integer      | ID of the mia module name                    | String/Text  | Name of the mia module is_connected_to_package | Boolean      | If the device is currently connected to a package battery_percentage      | Integer      | Battery status of the device (at last communication cycle)

 ### Relationships